Q&A about setting up foreign-owned Limited Liability Company in Thailand

 • Common visa types for work include Non-Immigrant B Visa and Non-Immigrant O Visa (for accompanying family members).

-• The visa allows the foreign employee to enter Thailand and begin the process of obtaining a work permit.
+• The visa allows the foreign employee to enter Thailand and begin the process of obtaining a work permit. - Residence Permit:

 • A residence permit is not issued separately in Thailand.
 Instead, the work permit serves as a de facto residence permit during the validity period.

-• The foreign employee is allowed to reside in Thailand legally as long as the work permit is valid.
+• The foreign employee is allowed to reside in Thailand legally as long as the work permit is valid. - Documents and Procedures:

 • The employing company in Thailand will be required to provide specific documents for the work permit application, such as the company’s registration documents, the employment contract, and the employee’s qualifications and experience certificates.